CSS Box Shadow Generator

 How many shadows can I layer?

 There's no limit!
 Separate each shadow with a comma.
 Layered shadows create more realistic depth than single heavy shadows.
-Common patterns use 2-4 layers for natural effects.
+Common patterns use 2-4 layers.

 What is inset shadow used for?

 Inset shadows appear inside the element, creating a pressed or indented look.
-Perfect for button pressed states, input fields, or creating depth effects inside containers.
+Perfect for button pressed states, input fields, or creating depth inside containers.

-Why doesn't box-shadow work on my design?
+Why doesn't my shadow work?

 How do I create neumorphism effect?

 Use two shadows: a light one offset top-left and a dark one offset bottom-right.
 Both should use soft blur and colors close to the background.
-Element background should match the page background.

 Related Tools